WPChill/strong-testimonials/readme.txt

 * Initial version, a fork of GC Testimonials 1.3.2.

 == Upgrade Notice ==

+= 1.4.2 =
+Fixed a minor bug that did not show multiple categories in the admin testimonials list.

 = 1.4.1 =
 Fixed a minor bug if a category was selected in the widget settings.